 Since beginning this site on woodworking plans, I have acquired my own CNC router.
 This has allowed me to create many of the projects you'll find here.
 Also, over the years I have observed that everyone visits here looking for free woodworking plans with a slightly different goal in mind.

 Different people have different levels of skill.
 Some have more or less time for DIY projects.
 Still others may want to tackle a build, but don't have the necessary tools.
-Having the CNC machine has given me the chance to begin offering pre-cut kit versions of many of the plans found here (they're available for sale in My Etsy Shop).
+Having the CNC machine has given me the chance to begin offering pre-cut kit versions of many of the plans found here (they're available for sale in my online shop).

 If you are new to woodworking I encourage you choose a simple project and dive in.
 The experience will be even better if you can find someone who is willing to come alongside you and share their knowledge and experience (and maybe even some of their tools).